The RootsGuard Clean Standard™

 RootsGuard is for people who have looked at what is in their food, their water, their household products, and their skincare — and reached the same conclusion: the standard most of the industry operates to is not the standard they want for their bodies.

 They understand that the skin is not a surface to be treated in isolation.
 It is the body's largest organ — an interface between the internal and the external.
-They are not willing to reduce their toxic load in every other area of their life and then apply seventeen synthetic compounds to their face twice a day.
+They are not willing to reduce their exposure to synthetic chemicals in every other area of their life and then apply a long list of synthetic compounds to their face twice a day.

 People who read INCI labels and want to understand what they are reading and why each ingredient is there.

-People who want skincare that works with their biology rather than managing it — whether their primary concern is skin resilience, visible ageing, clarity, or long-term skin health.
+People who want skincare that supports their skin rather than just managing the surface — whether their primary concern is skin resilience, visible ageing, clarity, or long-term skin health.

 RootsGuard does not appeal to everyone.
 It is designed for the person who has already decided that their skin deserves the same level of scrutiny they apply to everything else they put in and on their body.